ddc-java-14/capstone-proposal-Roycereano/docs/index.md

 ## Summary

-The operation of my software will have the ability to chat and share random images or images for the purpose of education (College, High School, or tech workplace) through direct messages or through group messages.
+The operation of my software will have the ability to chat and share random images, through direct messages or through group messages.
 Images can be up-loaded from device into the app.

 ## Intended users